aehng/Lecture-Notes/Module6/Exceptions.md

 ### Look Before You Leap (LBYL)

-Lower-level programming languages (such as C, Pascal and Go) tend to follow the LBYL philosophy, making error handing very explicit.
+Lower-level programming languages (such as C, Pascal and Go) tend to follow the LBYL philosophy, making error handling very explicit.

 LBYL error handling is achieved by surrounding every line of code in an `if/else` block to can handle the errors as they come.
 The trouble with this